 Dorothy Hodgkinson, Tayba Azim, and Erene Hadjiioannou

-When Dorothy Hodgkinson, Tayba Azim, and Erene Hadjiioannou were brought together through IWC in 2019, the task was clear: to form a steering group and contribute a specialist response to the Crown Prosecution Service consultation on pre-trial therapy guidelines that had, for two decades, placed survivors of sexual and domestic violence in an impossible position.
+When Dorothy Hodgkinson, Tayba Azim, and Erene Hadjiioannou were brought together through Inspiring Women Changemakers, the task was clear: to form a steering group and contribute a specialist response to the Crown Prosecution Service consultation on pre-trial therapy guidelines that had, for two decades, placed survivors of sexual and domestic violence in an impossible position.
+The guidelines, in place since 2001, contained a clause that prevented survivors of crime from speaking openly about their experiences in therapy if they had an active report, investigation, or trial running concurrently.

 What none of them could have fully anticipated was what the collaboration would become.
 The three brought distinctly different expertise.
-Dorothy draws on over a decade as an Independent Advocate with direct experience of how survivors’ histories are used and misused within legal proceedings.
+Dorothy draws on over a decade as an Integrative Counsellor and Independent Advocate with direct experience of how survivors’ histories are used and misused within legal proceedings.
 Erene is an Integrative Psychotherapist, author, and activist with specialist knowledge in supporting survivors of sexual violence of any gender.
 Tayba is an Integrative Psychotherapist and Mizan Practitioner, whose expertise in trauma and deep knowledge of women’s rights in Islam, including the separation of cultural and spiritual abuse from Quranic teaching, ensured the group could speak to survivors the guidelines had never considered.

-Together they liaised with legal professionals such as Stephen Littlewood of KBW Chambers (an integral member of the team), fellow therapists, and survivors before submitting their response to the CPS public consultation in November 2020.
+Together, they liaised with legal professionals such as Stephen Littlewood of KBW Chambers (an integral member of the team), fellow therapists, and survivors before submitting their response to the CPS public consultation in November 2020.
 Their submission was precise about what the guidelines failed to do: they did not account for the diversity of who survivors are, meaning the criminal justice system would continue to be predominantly accessible to white, cisgender, secular, non-disabled, and heterosexual survivors.
-They called for change within both the criminal justice and mental health systems, and between them.

 As for the collaboration itself, its significance has extended well beyond the consultation.
+What started as a shared mission has resulted in a deep friendship.

 Tayba reflects: